dreadnoughtsix/prong/README.md

 #prong
 <b> A clone of PONG.
-Very buggy, very inefficient, and very glitchy </b>
+Very buggy, very inefficient, and very glitchy. </b>
 <p>
 This was a Grade 12 project for my Computer Science class.
 Most of the GUI were taught by my teacher, but some of the code was self learned.
 Many problems